conda/ceps/cep-16.md

 The `sha256` and `md5` from the original repodata fields are converted from their hex representation to bytes.
 This is done to reduce the overall file size of the shards.

+Implementers SHOULD ignore unknown keys, this allows adding additional keys to the format in the future without breaking old versions of tools.

 Although these files can become relatively large (100s of kilobytes) typically for a large case (conda-forge) these files remaing very small, e.g. 100s of bytes to a couple of kilobytes.

 ## <a id="authentication"></a>Authentication